lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ### Radial distribution function

-There are many ways to obtain structural information from simulation output.
-The simplest, and most straightforward, piece of such information is encoded in the pair correlation function, also known as the radial distribution function, $g(r)$.
+The simplest, and most straightforward, piece of structural information that can be extracted from simulation output is encoded in the pair correlation function, also known as the radial distribution function, $g(r)$.

 Let us start by defining a function $n(r)$ such that $n(r)dr$ represents the number of particles found between $r$ and $r+dr$, assuming the origin is placed at a random particle.
 With this definition, the total number of particles contained within a sphere of radius $R$ centered on a random particle is: